-The power end plates of the Zapco ST-X III amplifiers carry the power connections and the speaker connections and vary somewhat by the number of channels.
+The power end plates of the Zapco ST-X DSP amplifiers carry the power connections and the speaker connections and vary somewhat by the number of channels.
+For example, the power end of the ST-4X DSP below has (of course) speaker connections for four channels.
+The ST-X DSP amps all have on-board fuses and the fuse rating as printed above the fuses.
 The main 12-volt power input, the 12-volt turn-on wire, and the main Ground connection are common to both models.

-- The main power must be connected the vehicle battery's positive (+) terminal, and a main system fuse should be placed close to the battery - The main ground or negative must be securely attached to bare metal at the vehicle frame, or another chassis component with a direct connection to the frame
+- The large connection at the interior of the end plate is the main power input.
+This must be connected the vehicle battery's positive (+) terminal, and a main system fuse should be placed close to the battery - The large connection at the outside of the end plate is the main ground or negative connection.
+This must be securely attached to bare metal at the vehicle frame, or other heavy chassis component with a direct connection to the frame